priya7401/React-mini-projects/README.md

   2. Notes App
   3. Tenzies Game

-This repository is created for learning and enhancing reacy development skills.
-Through the projects, the main focus is on react concepts such as :
+  This repository was created to learn and improve React development skills.
+The primary focus of the projects is on React concepts such as :
-  React components, props, states and hooks and effects (useEffect hook).
+    React components, props, states, hooks, and effects (useEffect hook).

 Steps to launch the projects on local server:
   1. Fork/download zip of 'React-mini-projects' directory